siddheshp27/Cattle-Management-System/README.md

 This project was developed using the Python-based Django framework.

-Its main goal is to help farmers maintain their account so that they can know their profit margin and make improvements accordingly.It helps farmer maintain their accounts so that they can know their profit margin and make
+The main goal of the website is to help farmers maintain their account so that they can know their profit margin and make improvements accordingly.It helps farmer maintain their accounts so that they can know their profit margin and make